Moonshot for Social and Economic Mobility | GCTC

 Eighty percent of Americans now live in cities or suburbs.
 We must focus on these regions in order to make the greatest impact.
 Metropolitan areas provide the conditions necessary to form local collaborations with government, community organizations, and employers that help boost college attainment.

 Regional collaborations between schools are also critical for establishing common academic pathways that allow students to move between two- and four-year institutions and earn their degrees more quickly and efficiently.
-Streamlining credit transfer between institutions and accelerating time to degree are significant aspects of the equity challenge.
+Streamlining credit transfer between institutions and accelerating time to degree are significant aspects of the challenge.

 The selection of colleges is based on a region’s track record of improving student outcomes through innovation, as well as their commitment to continuous improvement, transparency about their efforts, and shared learning with other institutions.
 Community colleges and four-year universities alike are encouraged to form a regional ecosystem based on student entrance and transfer patterns.